docker/buildx/docs/manuals/cache/backends/index.md

 ### Cache mode

 When generating a cache output, the `--cache-to` argument accepts a `mode` option for defining which layers to include in the exported cache.
+This is supported by all cache backends except for the `inline` cache.

 Mode can be set to either of two options: `mode=min` or `mode=max`.
 For example, to build the cache with `mode=max` with the registry backend: